James Murray Yale: Chief trader

 Disputes with the chief factor of Fort Vancouver, John McLoughlin, a French-Canadian, were frequent, as Fort Langley was second only in importance after his Fort, and resources were scarce.
 Eventually, the fur returns were on the decline and the shareholders in London were alerted, as a new technology made its apparition, the steamer Beaver.
 Steamships allowed for longer distance travel and lowered the need for a Fort to store the merchandise.
 It became in itself a sort of mobile trading post rather than a fixed infrastructure, thus accelerating the speed of trade.
 They suffered even more with the erection of Fort Victoria (British Columbia) in 1843, which would displace them as one of the main headquarters of the HBC.
 Governor Simpson didn't see Fort Langley suitable enough for a main depot, but acknowledged the impact it had on blocking the American fur traders from Boston and taking their market shares, as they used to control much of the Maritime fur trade.
 For the first ten years, the Fort produced 14,651 beaver skins, including 10,330 who were large prime pelts.
+Yale also developed during his tenure much of the largest farms of what is now called British Columbia, exporting products as far as Hawaii and Alaska.